qojulia/QuantumCumulants.jl/docs/src/examples/unique_squeezing.md

 # Unique Steady-State Squeezing

-In this example we show the unique squeezing observed in a driven Dicke model described by $N$ two-level systems coupled to a quantized harmonic oscillator [[K. Gietka. et. al., arXiv:2305.14290]](https://arxiv.org/abs/2305.14290).
+In this example we show the unique squeezing observed in a driven Dicke model described by $N$ two-level systems coupled to a quantized harmonic oscillator [[K. Gietka. et. al., Phys.
+Rev. Lett.
+131, 223604 (2023)]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.223604).
 First we present the full dynamics with a second order cumulant expansion.
 The Hamiltonian describing the system is

 ```math
 \begin{align}